Up-cycling Fashion

 Demographics

-Shoppers who enjoy thrifting, clothing swaps, and who, overall want to shop ethically.
+• Shoppers who enjoy thrifting, clothing swaps, or hand-me-downs.

 — Ariena